Amira-shab/WRO-2026-Future-Engineers_XCLNC-Lunar/README.md

 ---

 ## The team
-We are the XCLNC Lunar team and we are competing in the 2026 WRO Future Engineers category.
+We are the XLNC Lunar team and we are competing in the 2026 WRO Future Engineers category.
 ![team](team.jpeg)
 ## 1. Project Overview & The "Evolution" Strategy
 Our goal for the 2026 season was to move away from "brute force" designs toward high-precision engineering.
 We focused on three pillars: **Stability, Compactness, and Data Reliability.**